Anapa Airport: Post-Soviet history

 In 1993, Vityazevo airport acquired the status of an international airport.
 Austrian Airlines became the first international airline to open a branch office in Anapa.

-In 2001, Siberia (S7 Airlines) launched operations at Vityazevo International Airport.
+In 2001, Siberia's (S7 Airlines) launched operations at Vityazevo International Airport.

-In 2005, SABRE, SITA, and Kupol passenger handling systems that enable passenger check-in to any destination in the world and e-tickets usage, were put into operation.
+In 2005, SABRE, SITA, and Kupol passenger handling systems that enable passenger check-in to any destination in the world and e-tickets usage were put into operation.
 In 2005, OJSC Anapa Airport won the "Russian National Olympus" award for outstanding contribution to the historical development of Russia in the "Outstanding small and medium businesses" category.

 In 2006, the first scheduled flight of a Boeing (VP-BTD) of the S7 air carrier was performed.

 In 2008, the first scheduled flight of an Airbus (VP-BHI) of the S7 air carrier was carried out.
 Later that year, the airport won the "Kuban Economic Leader 2007 – Territorial Contest Winner" award presented by the Krasnodar Territory Governor, A.N.
 Tkachev, in the "Aviation Transport" industry category.
 And in the same year, the airport won the "Kuban Transport Olympus" award bestowed on Kuban Transport Complex businesses "For rapid development momentum and flight safety".